adam10603/CPPStopwatch/README.md

 ## Why Need Another One?

-There are many examples of stopwatch classes online, but the ones I've seen all had a questionable implementation.
-A lot of them have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such, depending on the platform), non-standard code (like `#pragma once`), unsafe type conversions and arithmetic, and more.
+There are many examples of stopwatch classes online, but a lot of the ones I've seen had a questionable implementation.
+Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe conversions and arithmetic, and more.
 This is why I decided to implement one in a way I see more appropriate.

 Highlights:
   * Very simple yet flexible API.